fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 Three test cases worth running:

 1. **Joint-space search.** A one-at-a-time sweep cannot find a configuration where, say, bull and bear specialists need *jointly* different $R^2$ threshold settings to reach a high score.
 An RL agent acting in the joint space can.
 How much score lift this unlocks is the headline number to chase.
 2. **Does "deletion wins" survive?** The earlier autoresearch loops found that the largest gains came from deleting active components, not adding new ones.
 Was that a real architectural finding, or an artifact of the hand-coded one-at-a-time methodology that biases towards small local moves?
-Joint-space search is the way to find out.
 3. **Sample efficiency.** Each backtest is the dominant cost (~5 minutes per config in Loop 3).
 A naive RL setup needs thousands of episodes; the budget for this problem is more like hundreds.
-The practical hurdle is reward shaping plus a cheap surrogate (Bayesian or learned) so the policy can plan when to spend an expensive real evaluation vs. a cheap predicted one.
+The practical hurdle is reward shaping plus a cheap surrogate (Bayesian or learned), such that the policy can plan when to spend an expensive real evaluation vs. a cheap predicted one.

-A second, parallel direction is to relax the long-only constraint via perpetual futures.
-The bear specialist currently sits in cash when no token has a positive trend; with perps it could short the tokens it currently filters out.
-The same $R^2 \cdot (a_1 - 1)$ momentum signal becomes a short-entry signal when negated, and the inverse-volatility weighting carries over directly.

-The open questions are funding-rate cost vs. the current 30 bps fee budget, sizing under leverage, and whether the Calmar hard-rejection gate still makes sense once shorting is allowed.

-A third direction is the regime detector itself.
+## Improving the regime detector

-The current HMM uses Gaussian emissions, which is a known poor fit for crypto returns -- the empirical distributions are fat-tailed and asymmetric, with the kind of tail events the loop's hard-rejection gate exists to defend against.
+The current HMM uses Gaussian emissions, which is a known poor fit for stocks (or crypto) data  -- the empirical distributions are fat-tailed and asymmetric, with the kind of tail events the loop's hard-rejection gate exists to defend against.
 A single 30%-down day can fool a Gaussian-emission HMM into a regime call that doesn't reflect the underlying dynamics.

 Finding #1 -- soft blending dominating hard switching -- is consistent with this: the HMM's regime calls aren't confident not because the regimes don't exist, but because the emission model is too simple to assign them confidently.